 Imagine a new career that could earn you an additional $15,000 a year compared to your current job.
-By looking at average salaries, the cost of your education, and other relevant data, you can get a good idea of whether you should invest.
+By looking at average salaries, the cost of your education, and other relevant data, you can get a good idea of whether it is worth it.

 What you stand to gain is easy to calculate.
-For example, if you decide to invest $10,000 of that extra $15,000 you earn every year with 5% interest, you’ll have a total of $501,135 in 25 years ($433,117 if we account for taxes).
-So you can pay off your student debt, accumulate a retirement fund, and even have something left for your family.
+For example, if you decide to invest $10,000 of that extra $15,000 you earn every year with 5% interest, you’ll have a total of $511,134 in 25 years.
+So you can pay off your student debt, accumulate a retirement pot, and even have something left for your family.

 Many professional healthcare schools provide financial aid scholarships.
-You can always get free counseling and discuss flexible payment plans.
+You can always get free counseling and discuss flexible payment plans too.